dewitjin/Craps/README.md

 ## Synopsis

-This App was built to impress a man named Neal.
-It is my version of a dice game called CRAPS.
+This App is my version of a dice game called CRAPS.
 It is built using C++ and runs directly in terminal.

-If Neal wins the game, he will get a password and will be directed to a locked page.
-After entering the password, he will be able to see the answers to his questions.
+If you win the game, you will get a password and will be directed to a locked page.
+After entering the password, you will be able to see some cool stuff.

 ## Code Example